Yellow Shirt Refashion: Redesign Gather Under Bust And Short Sleeves

 The garment for this shirt refashion was a thrift find in yellow hue that I just love.
 Also, it matches my hair and skin tone perfectly.
 What else so to cut it up and keep loving it;) ?

 The light cotton material is excellent for Perth’s summer or a holiday in hot destinations.
 However, last photos of me wearing this shirt are grumbling that to keep the beautiful colour in my wardrobe I have to refashion it.

 The pleasure of wearing your own upcycled clothing is fantastic!
 Start making yours today.

 What should it be next?

-Sometimes the garment speaks for themselves and tells you what needs to be changed.
+Sometimes the garment speaks for itself and tells you what needs to be changed.

-In my case the gather under bust was creating unwanted volume at the tummy area and the cap/short sleeves weren’t doing any good to my arms.
+In my case the gather under the bust was making unwanted volume in tummy area and the cap/short sleeves weren’t doing any good to my arms too.
 All these things I wasn't happy with lead to what exactly should be changed in this shirt refashion.
 As always, I just couldn’t resist the opportunity to rework the design and make it a bit more interesting and fun as well;)

 One of my husband’s shirts had a big tear on one of the shoulders and was waiting a cut up for awhile.
 The medium weight woven cotton material had an interesting complimentary print offering the best matching colours I could wish for.